lucia-auth/lucia/docs/pages/getting-started/nextjs-app.md

 ## Update configuration

-If you've installed Oslo, we recommend marking its dependencies as external to prevent it from getting bundled.
+If you've installed Oslo, mark its dependencies as external to prevent it from getting bundled.
 This is only required when using the `oslo/password` module.

 ```ts
 // next.config.ts